Syracuse UniversityOnline MS in Library and Information Science

 Knowledge management is the way an organization creates, shares, uses and manages its knowledge and information.
 It is a multidisciplinary approach to achieve organizational objectives.
 Knowledge management was established as a discipline in 1991.
-It includes courses that are taught in the fields of library and information science, management, information systems, and business administration.
+It includes courses that are taught in the fields of library and information science, management and library administration, information systems, and business administration.

-Other fields contribute to knowledge management research, including public health and public policy, computer science, and information and media.
+Other fields contribute to knowledge management research, including public health and public policy, computer science, and information and library media degrees.
 Some universities offer Master's degrees in knowledge management.
 Many non-profit organizations, public institutions, and large companies dedicate resources to internal knowledge management efforts.

 What Is Knowledge Management?

 It is a part of human resource management, IT, or business strategy departments.
 There are consulting companies that provide advice regarding knowledge management to organizations.
 Knowledge management efforts focus on organizational objectives, such as integration and continuous organization improvement, sharing lessons learned, innovation, competitive advantage, and improved performance.